 So how do you manage to increase the quality of action items?

-A retrospective consists of with good reason different phases.
+A retrospective consists of different phases with good reason: The 5 phases of a retro.
 It is no coincidence that the derivation of measures comes at the end.
 Nevertheless, we too are regularly tempted to think in terms of measures early on in the clarification of feedback and to want to record them.

 Defining action items too early in a retrospective can quickly become a problem.
 Because you do without the important step of first prioritizing the collected feedback and topics.
 Only after prioritization do you know which topics are most urgent for the team and can form a suitable top 3 priority list.

 Therefore, our tip is to record ideas for measures in the first half of the retro as a note WITHOUT already defining a final measure.
 The definition of measures should only take place after prioritization.
 Welcome side effect: The consistent rejection of measure discussions in the first half of the retro is also a great benefit for timeboxing.

 Tip 3: Only define specific action items (see examples)